habitat-sh/net-habitat/discussion.md

 I have confirmed that this works.
 If you build and run the .net cli app in this repo, you should not find any assemblies loaded from the system GAC.

+## `COMPLUS_version` and msvcr120_clr0400.dll

+As noted above, after applying the appropriate `COMPLUS_InstallRoot`, turning on `developmentMode` and setting the `DEVPATH`, one can see all asseblies being loaded from the isolated framework location.
+To further test anisolated framework scenario, I copied this repo and its v4 .net runtime bits to a vanilla 2008R2 machine with no v4 .net runtime installed.
+After invoking the net-cli.exe, .net immediately crashed.

+Ther are two other items that must be set when transporting isolated .net runtime to a machine that does not have that version installed.

+1. The native version of .net will try to determine the version of .net to be invoked.
+On 2008R2 this is v2.
+So it will then try to locate the framework bits in `/net-habitat/framework/v2.0.50727` which does not exist.
+Setting `COMPLUS_version` to v4.0.30319 will allow the correct framework directory to be loaded on a non v4 installed machine.

+2. The clr C runtime dll `msvcr120_clr0400.dll` which lives in `%WINDIR%\system32` and `%WINDIR%\syswow64`.
+This file can be copied to the root of this repo or under `framework`

+After following both steps above, the executable ran on 2008R2.